Frederic-LM/Opn-Czami/README.md

 ---

 ### 🍎 For macOS Users (Apple Silicon)
+❗macOS Build Notice:
- ❗I decided to remove the macOS build due to sluggish nature of Apple software code component, you may still buil it yourself but I suggest using the Windows version even on mac via an emulator
+Due to performance issues caused by Apple's handling of Python GUI apps, I’ve decided to stop officially supporting the macOS build.
+You can still build it yourself or use the provided .dmg, but I recommend running the Windows version via an emulator (like UTM or Parallels) for a smoother experience.
 ➡️ [Download for macOS (.dmg)](https://github.com/Frederic-LM/Opn-Czami/releases/download/MacOSDmg/opnczami.dmg)

 1. Download the `.dmg` file.